-Starting in release 6.1, 64-bit quotas are supported on disk layout Version 10.
-To use this feature the existing file systems need to be upgrade to disk layout Version 10 using the vxupgrade command.
+Starting in release 6.1, 64-bit quotas are supported on DLV>=10.
+To use this feature the existing file systems need to be upgraded to DLV>=10 using the vxupgrade command.

 See vxupgrade(1M) man page.

 As for 32-bit quotas, this continues to be supported on disk layout Version 9 or earlier.
 The same quota commands can be used for both 32-bit and 64-bit quotas.